wavefrontHQ/wavefront-operator-for-kubernetes/docs/migration.md

 ## Migrate from Helm Installation

 The following table lists the mapping of configurable parameters of the Wavefront Helm chart to Wavefront Operator Custom Resource.

-Refer [`config/crd/bases/wavefront.com_wavefronts.yaml`](../config/crd/bases/wavefront.com_wavefronts.yaml) for information on the Custom Resource fields.
+See [Custom Resource Scenarios](/deploy/kubernetes/scenarios) for examples or refer to [config/crd/bases/wavefront.com_wavefronts.yaml](../config/crd/bases/wavefront.com_wavefronts.yaml) for information on all Custom Resource fields.

 | Helm collector parameter           | Wavefront operator Custom Resource `spec`.                                                           | Description                                                                                                                                                    |
 |------------------------------------|------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|